alexben300502/starrr/README.md

 <br>
  to run it into the container we have just created. <br>

-Now we are going to use the software postman which is a tool for testing  and interacting with application<br>
-programming interfaces. <br>

 ![Image5](images/Image5.png)
 Also, as we can see on the image, the terminal indicates the successful creation of various components <br>
 that represents basic elements in a containerized application; such as network, volume, and containers.